 Heat up your grill pan with no oil.
 Add the Dutch carrots and cook them until they are slightly charred on all sides.
 Those dark lines across the carrots make them look so fantastic!
 Remove from the grill pan and set aside.

 How To Make Soft Boiled Eggs

-Remove from the heat and using the ladle, carefully remove the egg from the saucepan and run under cold water to stop the cooking process.
+Remove from the heat, use the slotted spoon, carefully remove the egg from the saucepan, and place in an ice water bath to stop the cooking process.
 Peel the eggs and set aside.

 Read above excerpt on how to make the perfect soft-boiled egg for an in-depth explanation.

 Chop the Pistachio Kernels

 You can buy pistachio kernels easily from the supermarket.
 No need to get the ones still in their shell.
 Too much unnecessary work extracting them!